Skip to Main Content

 If your dog gets anxious or aggressive during grooming, it can be tough to calm them down.
 But even so, grooming is still important for their health and hygiene.
 You could try using anxiety-reducing jackets, all-natural meds, or muzzles to make things easier.
 Talk to your vet to figure out what's best for your dog, and always check with them before giving any meds.

-If you want to avoid the hassle altogether, our professional groomers are happy to help!
-We've got the skills and experience to groom all kinds of dogs, even those who are nervous or aggressive.
-Sometimes we might suggest sedation, but usually we can manage things with the methods we mentioned earlier, plus a few extra steps:
+If you want to avoid the hassle altogether, professional groomers are happy to help!
+They've got the skills and experience to groom all kinds of dogs, even those who are nervous or aggressive.
+Sometimes they might suggest sedation, but usually they can manage things with the methods mentioned earlier, plus a few extra steps:

 • Ensuring the environment is quiet, calm and peaceful